 The brightest star in Corona Borealis is Alphecca, also known as Gemma, sometimes called the Pearl of the Crown.
 The name Alphecca originated with a description of Corona Borealis as the “broken one,” in reference to the fact that these stars appear in a semi-circle, rather than a full circle.
 Alphecca is a blue-white star, with an intrinsic luminosity some 60 times that of our sun.
 It’s located about 75 light-years from Earth.

-Look for the Northern Crown between the brilliant stars Arcturus and Vega tonight!
+Bottom line: Look for Corona Borealis – the Northern Crown – between the brilliant stars Arcturus and Vega tonight!
 This constellation is very noticeable, if you have a dark sky.